 Aspiration pneumonia is caused by a direct chemical insult due to the entry of a foreign substance, solid or liquid, into the respiratory tract.

-Aspiration may be clinically silent, or it may present with dyspnoea, cough, or fever.
+Aspiration may be clinically silent, or it may present with dyspnea, cough, or fever.
 The clinical and radiographic features depend on the aspirated volume, pH, and chronicity 2.

-Depending on time course, patients may be classified as:
+Depending on the time course, patients may be classified as:

 - acute aspiration pneumonitis

 chronic aspiration pneumonia: recurrent aspiration pneumonia